jeffreybarry/data-science-portfolios/course-overview.md

+## Portfolio Requirement and Course Overview for Data Science 401

 To complete the Data Science minor, you are required to have a portfolio.

 The course Data Science 401, which is a 1-credit course, is designed to help you fulfill this portfolio requirement.
 You will receive a grade for completing DS 401.